kurtosis-tech/awesome-kurtosis/smart-contract-example/README.md

     8828574730f6   prelaunch-data-generator-1680298734428736261   <none>                                        STOPPED
     a9ad4e4cc65c   prelaunch-data-generator-1680298734439099469   <none>                                        STOPPED
     ```
     We see a single node with a geth EL client and lighthouse CL client running has been created.
-The network configuration is configurable via a json file.
+The CL and EL client pair can be configured using a json file.
+Currently, the Ethereum package supports lighthouse, nimbus, lodestar, teku, and prysm CL clients as well as the erigon, nethermind, besu, and geth EL clients.
 Read [here](https://github.com/kurtosis-tech/eth-network-package#configuring-the-network) to learn more.

 2. Replace `<PORT>` in `hardhat.config.ts` with the port of the rpc uri output from any `el-client-` service.
 In this case, the port would be `64248`.
     ```